fprimex/zdesk/README.md

 ## API Keyword args

+Zdesk passes all API method kwargs on to the Zendesk API as query string parameters, except those that it has reserved for its own use.
+The current reserved kwargs are:

+* `complete_response`
+* `get_all_pages`
+* `mime_type`

-There are a few keyword arguments that every API method accepts that corresponds with Zendesk API query string options for most calls.
-These are kept in `zdesk.common_params`.
+There are a few common query string parameters that the Zendesk API accepts for many calls.
 The current list at the time of this writing is:

+* `include`
 * `page`
 * `per_page`
 * `sort_by`